harshgandhi29/harshgandhi29/README.md

 ### Hi my name is Harsh :wave:,
-Here are my projects.
+Here are my projects.  \n
-If you would like to reach out to me 📫:
+If you would like to reach out to me 📫: \n
 email: harsh.gandhi@uwaterloo.ca

 <!--